-Certified public accountants can assist with balance sheets, managing your assets and keeping your cash flow statement up to date.
+Certified Public Accountants (CPA) can assist with Balance Sheets, managing your assets and keeping your Cash Flow Statement up to date.
 However, when it comes to the daily running of your company, you need to understand concepts such as debits and credits, invoicing and retained earnings.
 In this article, we’ll detail some essential concepts as an aid to familiarize yourself.

 Organizing Your Business Finances: A Brief Overview

-If you have little to zero accounting experience, you need to learn the following terms:
+If you have little to close to zero accounting experience, you need to learn the following terms:

 - Gross revenue – the sum of all monies your business has taken in without deducting expenses.

 - Expenses – rent, payroll, taxes, interest, debt, material cost, and utilities are expenses.
 Essentially, all the money you spend to operate your business equals your expenses.

 - Net profit – the amount you have left over after deducting your expenses from your gross revenue.

 - Cash flow – in basic terms, this refers to how much cash you have on hand.
 Even if you turn over a profit, you can still fall short of having enough ready money to purchase inventory or pay the bills.

 - Breakeven – this is the point where your revenue equals your total expenses.